dr-diem/gentoo-tools/README.md

 # gentoo-tools
-A collection of useful utilities - initialling for emerging and zfs wrangling
+A collection of useful utilities - initially just ones for emerging and zfs wrangling